corenova/kos/flow/http.md

-# kos-flow-http
+# http flow observer

-THis flow module provides message based transaction using HTTP as a client and/or server.
+This flow observer provides message based transaction using HTTP as a client and/or server.

 Source code is available [here](./http.js).